TRManderson/minesweeper/README.md

 # Minesweeper

-This is my attempt at a minesweeper solver that uses a probabalistic approach.
+This is my attempt at a minesweeper solver that uses a probabilistic approach.

 ## Move Selection
 The approach for move selection is incredibly simple and relies on the probability distribution.
 If there is a cell with 100% probability of being a mine, mark it, otherwise reveal the cell with the lowest mine probability.
 In the event of multiple cells having probability equal to the minimum, select one arbitrarily.